unicitynetwork/alpha-miner/README.md

 ./minerd --benchmark
 ```

 - Test the performance with largepages.
-This can give an improvement of 100% in hashrate.
+Largepages can give a 2x improvement in hashrate.

 ```
 ./minerd --benchmark --largepages